Troglomorphism: Morphology

-Mechanisms of troglomorphism
+Mechanisms

-Changes in this troglomorphic morphology have been directly tied to changes in expression of key developmental genes, altering the expression of particularly vision associated genes entirely.
-In species like the Mexican tetra, expression of the pax6 gene which regulates many of the eye associated genes in development, is greatly suppressed by other genetic signals.
-A current theory holds that beneficial traits that have been selected for, also often come with negative associations for these genes, resulting in a double positive for cave dwellers that would otherwise be selected against in surface populations.
+Changes in this troglomorphic morphology directly affect the expression of genetic traits, particularly optical genes.
+This occurs in species such as the Mexican tetra; expression of the pax6 gene, which strengthens many eye-associated genes during development, is strongly suppressed by other genetic signals.
+A current theory holds that beneficial traits are often linked negatively to the genes underlying them, resulting in a double positive for cave dwellers that would otherwise be selected against in surface populations.

-These genetic linkages may be a potential explanation for the loss of otherwise unrelated traits like scales, or the maintaining of pigment in some species.
-Some of these trait losses or gains may be due to these associations with genes that are actually selected for, rather than any evolutionary benefit to the organism.
-If being eyeless and scaleless are linked in the genome, pressure to become eyeless will result in scaleless organisms, even if that brings them little benefit- assuming that any detriment from losing scales does not outweigh the benefit of losing eyes.
-Alternatively, lacking linkages in the genome might explain why some species are able to adapt to cave life without the loss of traits like eyes and pigment.
+These genetic linkages may explain the loss of otherwise seemingly unrelated traits, such as scales or pigmentation, in some species.
+Some of these trait losses or gains may be due to their links with evolutionarily selected genes, rather than any inherent evolutionary benefit to the organism.
+For example, if a lack of eyes and a lack of scales are linked in the genome, eyelessness may consequently result in scaleless organisms, even without additional benefit.
+Alternatively, the absence of such genome linkages may explain why some species adapt to cave life without the loss of traits like eyes and pigment.

-A 2012 study by a team from the National University of Singapore found that reductive changes in freshwater cave crabs evolved at the same rate as constructive changes.
-This shows that both selection and evolution have a role in advancing reductive changes (e.g. smaller eyes) and constructive changes (e.g. larger claws), making troglomorphic adaptations subject to strong factors that affect an organism's morphology.
+A 2012 study by the National University of Singapore found that freshwater cave crabs exhibited reductive evolutionary changes at the same rate as constructive changes.
+Their research concluded that both selection and evolution are factors toward advancing reductive changes (e.g. smaller eyes) and constructive changes (e.g. larger claws), thereby subjecting troglomorphic adaptations to strong forces that shape an organism's morphology.